JanJericevic/MiRco_docs/docs/MiRco/mirco_industrial_control.md

 ## Usage
 - set `UR5e` to `Remote control` mode
 - add MiR mission to the mission queue
-- start mission execution on the web interface
+- start mission execution in the web interface

 !!! note
     By installing a plugin for the Polyscope software package - a [URCap](https://www.universal-robots.com/plus/products/universal-robots/mir-ur-synchronisation-urcap/), the functionality of the UR teach pendant can be extended.
 The plugin allows starting and stopping `MiR100` missions, reading and writing `MiR100` registers and accessing `MiR100` states such as battery status, robot status and mission status.
 This documentation does not cover the use of this URCap.